AvironSoftware/DeepEvalSharpSite/docs/test-cases.md

 ## Quick Summary

-`EvaluatorTestData` is the core data structure in DeepEvalSharp to define individual evaluation items in .NET.
+`EvaluatorTestData` is the core data structure in EvalSharp to define individual evaluation items in .NET.
 All fields are optional—you only include what your metrics need.

 An `EvaluatorTestData` has **seven** parameters: